Things to do in Aswan

 I think one of the best things to see in Aswan is Philae Temple, the ancient complex that was built on an island in the Nile.
 It is just south of the city, on the other side of the Old Aswan Dam, and you need to take a boat across to the island.

-The temple complex is actually on a different island to where it was originally constructed because it had to be moved to be saved from the rising waters of the dam.
+The temple complex is actually on a different island from where it was originally constructed because it had to be moved to be saved from the rising waters of the dam.
 But what you see is a faithful reconstruction.

 Philae Temple, Egypt